sourcey/designer/README.md

 Add the gem to your Gemfile

 ``
-gem 'page_designer', github: 'sourcey/page_designer'
+gem 'designer', github: 'sourcey/designer'
 ```

 Run the installation task

 ```
-rake page_designer:run_installer
+rake designer:run_installer
 ```

-Add the page_designer engine to your routes
+Add the designer engine to your routes

 ```
-mount PageDesigner::Engine => "/page_designer"
+mount Designer::Engine => "/designer"
 ```

-Add `acts_as_page_designer` to each modal you want to use the page_designer on
+Add `acts_as_designer` to each modal you want to use the designer on

 ```
-acts_as_page_designer
+acts_as_designer
 ```

-Add page_designer.yml to your config folder.
+Add designer.yml to your config folder.

-Example config/page_designer.yml
+Example config/designer.yml

 ```
 ---